asoler000/software-engineering-team-generator/README.md

 * Your app will run as a Node CLI to gather information about each employee.

-* Below is an example of what your application may look like.
-Remember, the styling is completely up to you so try to make it unique.
+* Below is an example of what the application looks like.

 ![Employee Summary 1](./Assets/software-engineering-team-gen.gif)